Apply for Your F-1 Visa

 Step 1: Receive and Review Acceptance Materials

-Your admission packet will be sent directly to you within 3-5 business days of your admission.
-It will include your acceptance letter, orientation schedule, and your I-20 form.
+Your admission packet will include your acceptance letter and I-20 form.
 Review all of the documents in your acceptance packet and ensure that the information is correct, including the spelling of your name, your birth date, your intended major, and your program dates.
 Don't forget to sign the bottom of your I-20 form.
 If you are younger than 18, your parent or guardian must also sign the form.